1927 Indianapolis 500: Time trials

+Starting grid

-Race summary and results
+Race summary

 At the start, polesitter Lockhart took the lead and dominated the first half of the race.
 At the halfway point, he had won almost $10,000 in lap prize money.
 But on lap 120, his Miller broke a connecting rod, and he was out of the race.
 He reportedly stepped out, shrugged, smiled, and asked for a hot dog.

 After Lockhart's retirement, Pete DePaolo took the lead, driving in relief for Bob McDonogh after his own car dropped out.
 But a supercharger problem required an extended, unscheduled pit stop to repair.
 With 60 laps to go, George Souders first took the lead.
 He steadily pulled away from Babe Stapp, both in Duesenbergs, and cruised to victory by over 12 minutes.
-Stapp, on his way to second place, broke a rear axle with a lap and a half to go, and finished out of the top-10.
+Stapp (driving relief for Benny Shoaff), seemingly on his way to second place, broke a rear axle with a lap and a half to go, and the car finished out of the top ten.